Last Updated on

 Pollen levels peak early mornings or late afternoons.
-This could be the source when you take your dog on walks).
+This may be the source (when you take your dog on walks).

 Evalulate Your Household

-Dust mites or mold spores could affect your pet.
-It’s important to steam clean floors and rugs as well as change air filters.
+Dust mites or mold spores could be playing a role.
+If so, you must steam clean floors and rugs as well as change air filters.

 Treating K9 Skin Allergies

-Atopic dermatitis is a common allergy problem for dogs.
-You desperately want to provide relief for constant itching and scratching.
-It’s often difficult to pin point the source of such symptoms.
+Atopic dermatitis is a top allergy issue for dogs.
+It’s one cause for constant itching and scratching.

 Reactions to Certain Foods

-Sure, Fido may start begging.
-Be strict in order to uncover what’s causing the allergies.
+That will help to uncover what’s causing the allergies.
 It’s worth a shot!

 Some Common Symptoms

 Besides skin problems, your dog may be dealing with a number of allergy-related symptoms.

 Don’t be quick to use human medication.
 You may regret it.